jserv/amacc/docs/Squint.md

 Several functions exist that operate on a window of a few instructions in a row.
 These functions may need to be called multiple times in a particular order to get the best hardware-specific optimization with the least amount of coding.
+Each function merely provides a scope to facilitate reordering of operations, and the name is not meaningful.

 All the peephole operations call the NOP manipulation functions to get the next/last instruction, so that the algorithms for peephole